graphprotocol/contracts/contracts/README.md

 ### Rewards Manager ([RewardsManager.sol](./RewardsManager.sol))
 - Has the ability to mint tokens according to the reward rules specified in mechanism design of technical specification.
-- The ability to grant rewards may need to be splittable across multiple transactions and transaction originators for gas reasons.
+- The ability to grant rewards may need to be split across multiple transactions and transaction originators for gas reasons.
 - (Maybe) can mint tokens to reward whichever user assumes the cost of paying transaction fees for minting the rewards.

 ### Graph Name Service (GNS) Registry ([GNS.sol](./GNS.sol))